- Our schools

 Mechatronic Engineering combines mechanical design skills, computing skills and knowledge of control systems, microprocessors and electronics to design and build intelligent machines.

-Mining Engineering studies the safe, economic and environmentally responsible recovery, processing, marketing and financial management of mineral resources.
+Minerals and Energy Resources Engineering studies the safe, economic and environmentally responsible recovery, processing, marketing and financial management of mineral resources.

 Petroleum Engineering applies practical science to the challenges and problems associated with oil and gas exploration, drilling and production.